İsmet Akpınar

-İsmet Akpınar (İsmet Akpınar, born May 22, 1995) is a Turkish-German professional basketball player for Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.
+Ismet Akpınar (İsmet Akpınar, born May 22, 1995) is a Turkish-German professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.

 Early years

 Akpınar started his career in the BC Hamburg youth ranks.
 At the age of 16, he made his professional debut with SC Rist Wedel in the ProB, the third tier of German basketball, earning Eurobasket.com All-German ProB Rookie of the Year honors following the 2011–12 season.
 At the same time, he excelled at the youth level playing for Piraten Hamburg and was named JBBL (under-16 Bundesliga) Player of the Year in 2011 as well as NBBL (under-19 Bundesliga) Rookie of the Year the following season.

 Professional career

 In February 2013, Akpınar agreed on a four-year deal with Bundesliga side Alba Berlin.
 In the 2016-17 season, he received the BBL Best German Young Player Award.

 On June 7, 2017, he signed with ratiopharm Ulm.
 In the 2017–18 season, he was invited for the BBL All-Star Game for the first time in his career.
 In 2019, Akpinar played in his second All-Star Game and was MVP of the match.